wp-plugins/appreplica/readme.txt

 == Upgrade Notice ==

-= 1.5 =
+= 1.6 =

-Upgrade the plugin to enable SocialFeed embeds.
+Upgrade the plugin to take advantage of the new Admin interface.